 1000 Facebook Likes

 On another note, let me just say that soloflightEd.com has reached a thousand Likes on Facebook!
 Although I must admit that I somewhat forced the first 50 or so friends to Like my page on the networking site.
-But other than that, it slowly reached to this number of people and I am grateful.
+Other than that, it slowly reached to this number of people and I am grateful.

-I sometimes get questions from readers about their planned itineraries and I try my best to provide useful information but sometimes I have difficulty of answering some questions.
+I sometimes get questions from readers about their planned itineraries and I try my best to provide useful information but sometimes I have difficulty answering some questions.
 Nevertheless, I am thankful for the chance to help out as well as inspire others to travel.